ITRS-Group/cordial/tools/gateway-reporter/README.md

 * `/etc/geneos/gateway-reporter.yaml`
 * `${HOME}/.config/geneos/gateway-reporter.yaml`
-* `./gateway-reporter.yaml` (in the current working directory)
+* `./gateway-reporter.yaml` (i.e. in the current working directory)

 If there are configuration files in more than one of the search directories above then they are read in the order above and settings in later files will override the settings from earlier files.

 ⚠️ Note: If you rename the binary then the configuration file will also need to be renamed to match, e.g. if the tool is renamed `ITRSAuditTool` then the configuration file(s) will only be read if they are called `ITRSAuditTool.yaml`.
 All names are case sensitive.
-This naming rule ignores the first file extension (e.g. `.exe` if a Windows binary existed) and any suffix of the form `-VERSION`, where VERSION matches the `cordial` release the program was released with.
+This naming rule ignores the final file extension (e.g. `.exe` if a Windows binary existed) and any suffix of the form `-VERSION`, where VERSION matches the `cordial` release the program was included in.

 The program can be located anywhere, but is normally placed in either a system binary directory (`/usr/local/bin` for example) or your user's own `${HOME}/bin`.
 Just make sure that the directory is in your `PATH` for execution.